elastisys/compliantkubernetes/docs/user-guide/network-model.md

 ## Ingress

 Your End Users should never ever access the private network directly.
 Instead external access is enabled by creating Ingress objects.
-Compliant Kubernetes already comes with cert-manager and is already configured with a ClusterIssuer.
+Welkin already comes with cert-manager and is already configured with a ClusterIssuer.
 A secure ACME protocol is used to issue and rotate certificates using the [Let's Encrypt](https://letsencrypt.org/) public service.

 Assuming you configured a Service and a Deployment for you application, making End Users access your application involves two steps: